pranavkumar2001/SentimentAnalysis/README.md

 ## Steps to run
 * Clone the project
 * Install Python(version specified in runtime.txt)
-* Install all the dependancies from requirements.txt
+* Install all the dependencies from requirements.txt
 * Run app.py file
 ## Sample Output
 ![image](https://user-images.githubusercontent.com/91466704/171982099-f9a533aa-1e5e-49a4-8420-cef82a197a5d.png)
 ![image](https://user-images.githubusercontent.com/91466704/171982186-64f8f876-f5bf-4945-948a-c6c9ea29690b.png)
 ![image](https://user-images.githubusercontent.com/91466704/171982281-ae33e55e-f054-4979-a1eb-d020042aa7f6.png)
 ## Future Scope
-The accracy of the model can be improved.
+The accuracy of the model can be improved.
 It can also be used to analyse the sentiment of social media users.